Ryan82924/Repository/README.md

 - Features secure login over HTTPS
 - Is responsive to the environment (Size changes with screen size)
 - User has the ability to drag and drop tasks
-- The application will feature a reward system with random facts pulled from the web
+- Implements a reward system that displays random facts pulled from the web upon task completion
 - Ability to add and remove tasks, as well as to mark complete or incomplete

 ### Technologies